edswafford/SimRacingFFB/docs/SimRacingFFB-Requirements.md

 ### 1.6 Force Feedback Output

+- The application shall determine which steering wheel to use for force feedback output.
 - The application shall send the generated force feedback signal to the active steering wheel.
 - The output process shall not modify the force feedback signal.
 - Failures in sending force feedback shall be detectable and reportable.